 In addition to providing protection for our clients’ intellectual property throughout the Orlando area, BrewerLong lawyers also zealously advocate for our clientele when their intellectual property has been used inappropriately or without their permission.

 We are not afraid to litigate with parties that either go beyond the scope of an agreement to use our client’s intellectual property or that attempt to outright steal the ideas altogether.

 Our office enforces the rights and protections afforded to our intellectual property holders, and we are not afraid to take your case to court to stop the illegal use of your ideas and get you the compensation you deserve for IP violations.

 BrewerLong’s Orlando Intellectual Property Lawyers are Here to Help

 If you have invested time, money, and effort into your creative ideas, they deserve to be protected to the fullest extent of the law.

 Contact us today to speak with an intellectual property and trademark attorney in Orlando about how best to protect your creative ideas from use and abuse by others.

-If you already have intellectual property protection but believe that someone has violated your rights, our office is prepared to aggressively advocate for your interests.
+If you already have intellectual property protection but believe that someone has violated your rights, our Orlando intellectual property attorneys are prepared to aggressively advocate for your interests.

 Frequently Asked Questions